KibouAkari/Security_pipeline_Owasp/README.md

 ## 📌 Notes

 - This project is designed for local testing and CI/CD learning purposes.
+- The auth.context file exists for future use but is not yet integrated into the scan.
-- No cloud resources are required.
+- No cloud deployment is required.

 ---